benjaminhoffman/gatsby-plugin-mailchimp/README.md

 This Gatsby plugin helps you subscribe new email addresses to your Mailchimp list.
-Mailchimp does not provide much direction on how to make clientside requests.
-After much hacking and research in order to implement this on Gatsbyʼs blog, I built this plugin.
+Mailchimp does not provide much direction on making clientside requests so the setup to achieve this with a static website (i.e. Gatsby) is quite cumbersome.

+Although the setup and configuration below may seem long, I assure you itʼs easier than doing it from scratch yourself.

+There are two primary steps involved.
+First, you have to set your global Mailchimp settings (account ID, user ID, list ID) via your projectʼs `gatsby-config.js`.
+Second, you import this plugin into the React components and pass an email and any other attributes (i.e. Mailchimp List Fields) youʼd like to save alongside the user.

-### How It Works
+### How It Works Under The Hood
-This plugin accepts your Mailchimp account and list settings as well as an email address and any additional user attributes you want to save in MC.
-You save your settings in your `gatsby-config.js` file and you send the email and attributes via your React component.

 What this plugin does is scan your `gatsby-config` for your MC settings.
 Then, once you import and invoke the `addToMailchimp` method in your React component, it makes a jsonp request of the email/attributes to MC's server using your settings.

-Because making a request to the Mailchimp server is done asynchronously, this plugin returns a promise, which resolves to whatever is returned from Mailchimp.
+Because making a request to the Mailchimp server is done asynchronously, this plugin returns a promise, which resolves to whatever is returned from Mailchimp (usually an object).

 ### Getting Started